Decomposition of Differences in Distribution under Sample Selection and the Gender Wage Gap: Evolution of the Gender Wage Gap

 Finally, if one allows the copula to be different for married and unmarried workers (Figure~\ref{fig:meanu2}, bottom panel), we find the largest differences for women: in particular, unmarried female workers tend to have a much higher level of unobserved ability, although the gap with married women has decreased in the last two decades.
 In contrast, the estimates for men are much similar to the baseline ones.
 The main difference corresponds to the period beginning in the late nineties, in which the average level of unobserved ability for married male workers is smaller.

 Despite these differences in the amount of self-selection, the mean earnings gap for participants remains largely unaltered in these specifications (Figure~\ref{fig:dY1_het}).
 However, the decompositions do vary slightly.
 The most noticeable differences relative to the baseline estimates arise in the coefficients and selection components.
 In particular, the coefficients components is generally larger for the estimates with heterogeneous copulas by race and marital status, and smaller for the estimates that are heterogeneous by education level.
-On the other hand, the coefficients and selection components almost cancel each other out entirely.
+The opposite is true for the selection component, as these two almost cancel each other out entirely.
 This reinforces the hypothesis that the instrument is weak for male workers.
 The only exception is the model with heterogeneous copula by marital status, for which the the participation components is more negative during the entire period, \textit{i.e.}, in favor of female workers.